 \section{Problem Definition and Challenges}

-This section defines the system test code fault localization (TCFL) problem at a high level, highlights its differences with system under test fault localization (SUTFL), and explores the challenges from different perspectives.
+This section defines the system-level test code fault localization (TCFL) problem at a high level, highlights its differences with system-under-test fault localization (SUTFL), and explores the challenges from different perspectives.